DSCI-310-2025/dsci-310-group-02/CODE_OF_CONDUCT.md

 ## Introduction
-We are committed to creating a friendly and respectful place for learning, teaching and contributing.
-All participants in our course and communications are expected to show respect and courtesy to others.
+We are committed to creating a friendly and respectful place for learning and contributing.
+All members of the group and communications are expected to show respect and courtesy to others.

-To make clear what is expected, everyone participating in DSCI 100 activities is required to conform to the Code of Conduct.
-This Code of Conduct applies to all spaces managed by DSCI 100 including, but not limited to, class meetings, email communication, and online forums such as Piazza and GitHub.
-The DSCI 100 teaching team are expected to assist with the enforcement of the Code of Conduct.
+To make clear what is expected, everyone participating in this project is required to conform to the Code of Conduct.
+This Code of Conduct applies to in-person and online meetings, email communication, and online forums such as Piazza and GitHub.

-The DSCI 100 Instructor(s) is responsible for enforcing the Code of Conduct.
-All reports will be reviewed by the Instructor(s) and will be kept confidential.

-## The DSCI 100 Code of Conduct
+## The Group 2 Code of Conduct
 We are dedicated to providing a welcoming and supportive environment for all people, regardless of background or identity.
 As such, we do not tolerate behaviour that is disrespectful to our teachers or learners or